Sony a7R Review – A Full-Frame Mirrorless Camera

 The a7R is a high quality camera, as you’ll see below, but the latest and greatest in this family is the a7R III.
 To see the results of my real world testing for that model head over to the Sony a7R III Review.

 Check The Latest Prices

-Starting just over $2,000.
+Starting just under $2,000.
 For other camera recommendations, see Trey’s Gear and Tools.

-You can pop over to the My Equipment Page to see all my goodies, but I’ll just highlight a few here that are related to this camera.
+You can pop over to my camera equipment page to see all my goodies, but I’ll just highlight a few here that are related to this camera.
 You’ll read more about these in the review below.

 Sony a7R Review

 Summary: Incredible! (said in an even more impressive French accent).

 I’m never the first with my reviews because I like to take the camera out on a hard-hitting run before I post my opinions.
 You’ll also find my reviews not to be overly technical.
 To me, a camera is there to create interesting art.
 I like to bend the technology to my will and it’s just a tool in my hands.
 Don’t get me wrong, I’ll have plenty of technical details, but I won’t obsess on tech for the sake of tech.
 I’m much more into it for the sake of art.

 Throughout the review, you’ll see many samples of photos, like the one I took below.
 I think sample photos are a great way to show what the camera can do.
 Note that I unapologetically post-process my photos!
 Regulars here on the site are very forgiving (welcoming, in fact!) of this notion, but purists don’t like it.
 That’s okay.
 But, if you are new and interested in more about this style of photography, check out my free HDR Tutorial!